redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 ![image](https://user-images.githubusercontent.com/300/79379271-858df280-7f13-11ea-97f0-5020f875170d.png)

-> If it turns out your API key still isn't ready, just replace the URL in the fetch with the sample response endpoint instead: https://samples.openweathermap.org/data/2.5/weather?zip=94040,us&appid=439d4b804bc8187953eb36d2a8c26a02
+> If it turns out your API key still isn't ready, you'd think you could just replace the URL in the fetch with the sample response endpoint instead, but this causes a CORS error.
+At this point you'll just need to wait for your API key to start working!

 Well that was easy!
 We have the zip code hardcoded into that URL so let's replace that with the actual value from our text box: